Understanding the Power of a Hybrid Content Management System Like dotCMS

 By Catherine Liang

-Since partnering with dotCMS earlier this year, our consultants have been exploring its different functionalities.
-In this blog, we’ll quickly cover headless vs. traditional before diving into workflow functions, roles/user breakdown, workflow schemas, workflow steps, and workflow actions and sub-actions.
+Ever since partnering with dotCMS last year, our consultants have been exploring its different functionalities.
+In this blog, we’ll cover how headless Content Management systems and traditional CMS work.
+We’ll then dive into a quick and easy technical walkthrough which includes:

 In order to understand the power of a hybrid content management system (CMS) like dotCMS and its workflows, it’s important to understand the ways a headless and traditional CMS differ and how combining the two can create the ultimate platform.